tkiat/my-writings-public/blog/lifestyle/sustainability/repair-smartphone-battery.md

 ## iPhone 6 Plus

 My cousin wanted me to replace the battery for her 7-year old phone.
 The official repair was around 1600 THB while it cost only almost 300 THB including shipping if I do it myself so I suggested her the later.
 The battery itself was from China but it had good ratings so I ordered it.
 The model got the [repairability score](https://www.ifixit.com/Device/iPhone_6_Plus) of 7 from iFixit unlike HTC one (score 1) that I repaired before so I thought it would be much easier.
-Turned out, it was not the case.
+It turned out that was not the case.

 I followed this iFixit [guide](https://www.ifixit.com/Guide/iPhone+6+Plus+Battery+Replacement/29424).
 The (very cheap) tools came with the phone but I found my little screwdrivers more effective.
 The suction handle that came with the battery was good though.